 It is important to note that if your cat is always kept indoors and never fed raw or under-cooked meat the chances of getting infected are very slim.

 Here are a few suggestions on how you can keep your child safe:

 - Prevent your child from gaining access to the litter box.

-- Change the cat litter frequently and dispose of the cat feces properly.
+- Change the cat litter frequently.

 - Always wash your hands after cleaning out the litter box and before you touch your child.